Local Public Notices

 • California

-• Copco Valley (K’utárawáx·u or Grizzly Hill): There will be very limited hours and amenities beginning May 15 (Monday through Friday 12:30 – 1:30pm and 5:30 – 6:30pm only).
+• Grizzly Hill (K’utárawáx·u or Copco Valley): There will be very limited hours and amenities beginning May 15 (Monday through Friday 12:30 – 1:30pm and 5:30 – 6:30pm only).
 Gates will be open only during these designated hours.
 Full opening expected August 1.
 Nonadvanced boaters should use the Access 1 recreation site upstream to exit the channel prior to rapids and hazardous waters until the site is fully open.

 • Fall Creek (K’účasčas): This site (river right) will open August 1.
 Temporary access site on river left will open May 15 with limited amenities.
 Recreation users accessing the temporary site from Copco Road will cross Daggett bridge.
 Open daily 7:00am – 7:00pm.
 Gates will be open only during these designated hours.